TimITSolutions/federation_environment_getting_started/README.md

 (2) Case-level breast cancer model, [ES-Att-Side](https://github.com/ShreyasiPathak/case-level-breast-cancer-data-access), that works on CLaM dataset.
 - Clone the repository.
-- replace run1 by run2 in lines 61, 94 and 100.
+- runs/run1/config_8.ini for testing on the platform and runs/run2/config_8.ini for testing locally.
+Add the correct config file accordingly in lines 61, 94 and 100.
-- for a quick check with a subset of CLaM dataset, uncomment lines 295, 297, 298.
+- Comment lines 295, 297 and 298 [here](https://github.com/ShreyasiPathak/case-level-breast-cancer-data-access/blob/main/setup/read_input_file.py) to train the model on the complete CLaM dataset.

 ## Additional Information